graphql-nexus/nexus/docs/getting-started.md

 #### default

-Enforcing non-null guarantees at the resolver layer can be tedious, so GraphQLiteral also provides a `default` option; a value used when the resolved type is otherwise `null` or `undefined`.
+Enforcing non-null guarantees at the resolver layer can be tedious, so GraphQL Nexus also provides a `default` option; a value used when the resolved type is otherwise `null` or `undefined`.
 Providing the `default` will set the schema definition for the field to non-null regardless of root schema configuration, unless `nullable: true` is set explicitly on the field.

 ```ts
 const AccountInfo = objectType("AccountInfo", (t) => {